1983 Independence Bowl: Game summary

 In a rain drenched game, the Falcons led 6-0 on two field goals by Sean Pavlich from 44 and 39 yards out.
 Ole Miss halved the lead on 39 yarder from Neil Teevan in the 3rd, but Pavlich's 27 yarder in the same quarter proved to be the last score of the game.
 Marty Louthan went 6-of-7 for 71 yards, and Mike Brown ran for 91 yards on 12 carries for the Falcons.
 In a losing effort, Buford McGee rushed 22 times for 111 yards and Kelly Powell threw 11-of-27 for 138 yards, with 2 interceptions.

 Aftermath

 Hatfield left for Arkansas after the bowl game, though the Falcons continued to prosper under new coach Fisher DeBerry, making four more bowl games in the decade.
 The Rebels made two more in the decade and two more before Brewer left due to violations in 1993.
 Air Force returned to the Independence Bowl the following year while Ole Miss returned in 1986.

+The Rebels gained revenge for this loss by defeating the Falcons 42-29 in the 1989 Liberty Bowl.